samirsayyad/keyword_manager/README.md

 To run the application locally, you have to start both server and frontend application:
 1. Navigate to the `api` folder in the terminal and start the server: `npm run start`
 2. (Open `localhost:4000` in the browser to test the GraphQL API)
-2. In a different terminal navigate to the `frontend` folder (or however you called it) and run it as well.
+3. In a different terminal navigate to the `frontend` folder (or however you called it) and run it as well (`npm run start`).
-3. Open `localhost:3000 in a browser to see the frontend application.
+4. Open `localhost:3000 in a browser to see the frontend application.
+5. Make sure all of them is up.